frankrutz/covid-saliva-db/README.md

 Start DB-Container

-docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=adskladf49XLJjieuwo' -p 1433:1433 --name 'corona-db-server' -d mcr.microsoft.com/mssql/server:2017-CU8-ubuntu
+docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=adskladf49XLJjieuwo' -p 1433:1433 --name 'covid-db-server' -d mcr.microsoft.com/mssql/server:2017-CU8-ubuntu

 You can now connect to  Servername  localhost,1433  (watch the comma, not a point) with Username SA and Password as above from mssql-server-mgmt-studio.